 - How to Complete the Application Form

-In order to submit the completed application, you must upload the following documents:
+You won’t be able to submit the application until you have uploaded the following documents:

-- A personal statement.
-We suggest that you prepare the personal statement before you start the online application.
-The personal statement should be between 250 to 500 words in total and should answer the following three questions:
+Personal Statement.
+We suggest that you prepare the personal statement before you start the application.
+As a guide we would recommend that you write between 250 to 500 words to answer the following questions:

 - Why have you chosen to apply to the University of Aberdeen to study this subject?

 - Which personal qualities do you possess that will help you to successfully complete this programme of study?